awakenedhaki/weaver/README.md

 # Welcome to `weaver`!

-The aim of `weaver` is to provide powerful gene set enrichment analysis (GSEA) exploration tools.
+The aim of `weaver` is to provide gene set enrichment analysis (GSEA) exploration tools.

 ## Introduction